-We’re not here to sell you on 1 path, method or technique for healing.
-We share what worked for us and help you create a healing path that works for you.
+We’re not here to sell you on one path, method, or technique for healing.
+We share what worked for us, and help you to create a healing path that works for you

 Healing doesn’t have to be so heavy-handed.
 We like to laugh as much as the next person.
 So we embrace our humor and try to make healing fun

-The abuser has claimed our life long enough, it is time to change that!
-That’s why at SwanWaters—while there is space to vent and share in order to heal—80% of what we talk about healing and skills, more than the abuse and the abusers.
+The abuser has claimed your life long enough, it’s time to change that!
+That’s why at SwanWaters—while there is space to vent and share in order to heal—80% of what we talk about is healing and skills more than abuse and the abusers.